saeedvaziry/laravel-async/README.md

 Laravel Async is a simple package for Laravel that enables you to run your code asynchronously without using the workers and Supervisor!

-Unlike the Laravel Process or Symfony Process or other similar packages, You don't need to wait for the sub processes in the main process to finish!
+Unlike the Laravel Process, Symfony Process, or other similar packages, You don't need to wait for the sub-processes in the main process to finish!

-Like other programming languages such as Javascript or Golang you can put the code into the background of the OS.

 ```php
 use SaeedVaziry\LaravelAsync\Facades\AsyncHandler;